windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 ![Load issues in the background](./8-wm-bg-issues.png)

-Create one more background script the same way as last time, but for the users now - name it `Load Users`.
+Create one more background runnable the same way as last time, but for the users now - name it `Load Users`.
 The code should be the same, except that the client should query from the `‘users’` table instead of `‘issues’`.
 Change this on line 6 of the script.

 :::caution

-Don’t forget to repeat the last step as well on the second background script to make it work.
+Don’t forget to repeat the last step as well on the second background runnable to make it work.

 :::